mars0i/pasta/README.md

 effect can be subtle.)
-The two mushroom colors in each environment indicate nutritiousness/poisonousness: Darker colors indicate nutritiousness&mdash;i.e. these mushrooms are energetically favorable to snipes&mdash;while lighter colors indicate poisonousness&mdash;energetically unfavorability.
-(The fact that the East and West mushrooms have different hues no functional meaning; this could be considered a difference between mushroom species, for example.) </p>
+The two mushroom colors in each environment indicate nutritiousness/poisonousness: Darker colors indicate nutritiousness&mdash;i.e. these mushrooms are energetically favorable to snipes&mdash;while lighter colors indicate poisonousness&mdash;energetic unfavorability.
+(The fact that the East and West mushrooms have different hues has no functional meaning; it could be considered a difference between local mushroom species.) </p>

 <p><b>Monitoring individual snipes:</b> If you pause a run, you can
 double-click on a snipe to monitor its internal state and watch it move.